 The following short video, "Tap Along with Val Silver-Basic EFT Tapping Technique" demonstrates my interpretation of the original EFT basic recipe as taught by Gary Craig.
-If you tap along, you must agree to take full responsibility for yourself.
-You may just follow along to get a feel for the process or you may choose a minor or moderately disturbing memory.
+If you tap along, you agree to take full responsibility for yourself.
+Just follow along to get a feel for the process or choose a minor or moderately disturbing memory.
 Do not choose a severe trauma, which may require professional assistance and more help than this demo provides.

-Note: Some emotional issues require persistence before noticing a change.
+Note: Some emotional issues require persistence or additional techniques before you notice an improvement.
 It also helps to use a spontaneous flow of individualized statements and to explore different aspects of the problem once you get comfortable with the basics.

 To use EFT tapping for yourself, choose one troubling memory or use the personal peace procedure.
 Make a long list of negative memories from childhood through adulthood.
 If you think of it, write it down, no matter how trivial.
 Then take each memory at a time and tap on it.
 Gary calls this the Personal Peace Procedure.
 Recurring dreams provide fodder for EFT tapping as do particular songs that bring you down.
 Tap along as you sing or listen.

 If you get stuck on a memory and can't bring it down to zero after several attempts, there are probably aspects you aren't addressing.
 It is difficult to see our own blind spots.
 This is when working with a practitioner can be helpful.
 I've had clients tell me that they made more progress tapping with me on a stubborn memory than months of working on it on their own.

 Thanks to hundreds of clinical studies that validate EFT tapping as an evidence based practice, it has been making its way into the mainstream.
 Hundreds of clinical studies Thanks to research studies conducted with PTSD in war veterans, Emotional Freedom Techniques has been making its way into the mainstream.
 It is even gaining acceptance from the conventional medical community as a tool for helping war veterans ease PTSD.